powerpellet1077/banana/README.md

 ``banana -f sick_ass_file.txt -s lb -t 24h``

-As of now, banana supports only Catbox, Litterbox and Filebin. (cb, lb and fb respectively)
+As of now, banana supports only Catbox, Litterbox, Filebin and Uguu. (cb, lb, fb and ug respectively).
+You can also list these (as well as some extra info) by running ``banana -l`` or ``banana --list``

 If you do not declare a service with -s, banana will automatically choose one for you, going in order of priority and file-specific services to services supporting different types of files and applications.
 Catbox and litterbox restrict against the following types of files: